jbartus/fastly-magento2-demo/README.md

+# fsly demo

-= what is this
+## what is this
-short term: a place for me to learn and rough out minimal examples of fastly products with terraform medium term: a foundation on which to build live product demonstrations long term: a resource for managing bespoke partner demonstration environments
+- short term: a place for me to learn and rough out minimal examples of fastly products with terraform
+- medium term: a foundation on which to build live product demonstrations
+- long term: a resource for managing bespoke partner demonstration environments

-= pre-reqs
+## pre-reqs
 - a fastly account
 - an api key from that account
 - the fastly cli installed and configured with the key